-Gov. Perry Appoints Walker as Regent for Texas Tech University System
+Gov. Perry Appoints Walker as Regent for TTU System

 Walker replaces John Huffaker of Amarillo, who is resigning for business purposes.